microsoft/semantic-kernel/docs/decisions/0031-feature-branch-strategy.md

 ## Validation

 The effectiveness of the feature branch strategy will be validated through regular code reviews, successful CI/CD pipeline runs, and feedback from the development team.

+## Connector/Model Priorities

+Currently we are looking for community support on the following models

+The support on the below can be either achieved creating a practical example using one of the existing Connectors against one of this models or providing a new Connector that supports a platform that hosts one of the models below:

+### Models

+- **Microsoft's Phi-2**:
+- **Google Gemini**
+- **Facebook Llama + function calling**
+- **Anthropic Claude**
+- **Other Multi-model Models (e.g. Stable Diffusion)**

+Connectors may be needed not per Model basis but rather per platform.
+For example, using OpenAI or HuggingFace connector you may be able to call a Phi-2 Model.

+### Potential platforms for connector support:

+- **Local Model Support**
+  - LM Studio
+  - Ollama
+  - Pure C# (e.g. LlamaSharp or ONNX runtime)
+- Amazon Bedrock
+- Google AI Platform

+### Notes

+- Is very important to have easy to reproduce examples for any new model support or added feature.
+- While implementing new features code follow our current existing code-base as a reference and ensure that the code is validated by our CI/CD pipeline requirements, before submitting a PR for review.

 ## Decision Outcome